sanja0508/Experiment-14/README.md

 Software Required: Visual Studio

-Theory: In C++, inheritance is a mechanism that allows one class (derived class) to acquire properties and behaviors (methods) of another class (base class).
-This provides a way to establish a relationship between classes and promote reusability.
+Theory: Inheritance is one of the four fundamental concepts of Object-Oriented Programming (OOP).
+It allows a new class (derived class) to take on the attributes and behaviors of an existing class (base class).
+This mechanism promotes reusability, extendability, and makes code more modular and easier to maintain.
+In C++, inheritance allows a derived class to inherit data members and member functions from a base class.
+The derived class can modify or extend the functionality of the base class.
+There are several types of inheritance in C++:
-Single Inheritance: In single inheritance, a derived class inherits from a single base class.
-This is the simplest form of inheritance in which one class inherits from another.
+Single Inheritance: In single inheritance, a derived class inherits from only one base class.
+This is the most straightforward form of inheritance where a class extends the functionality of a single class.
+Example: A Student class can inherit properties from a College class.

-Multiple Inheritance: In multiple inheritance, a derived class inherits from two or more base classes.
-This allows the derived class to combine the features of multiple base classes.
+Multiple Inheritance: In multiple inheritance, a derived class can inherit from more than one base class.
+This allows a class to inherit characteristics and behaviors from multiple classes.
+Example: A Professor class can inherit from both Teacher and Experience classes, enabling the professor to have properties and methods of both the teacher and the experience.

-Multilevel Inheritance: In multilevel inheritance, a class derives from another class, which in turn derives from another class.
-This creates a chain of inheritance.
+Multilevel Inheritance: In multilevel inheritance, a class derives from another class, which in turn is derived from another class.
+This creates a hierarchy of classes.
+Example: A Store class inherits from Mobile, and Mobile in turn inherits from Device.
+This establishes a chain of inheritance from Device → Mobile → Store.

 Concepts Covered:
 Single Inheritance: One class inherits from another.
-Multiple Inheritance: A derived class inherits from more than one class.
+Multiple Inheritance: A derived class inherits from two or more base classes.
-Multilevel Inheritance: A class derives from another, forming a chain of inheritance.
+Multilevel Inheritance: A class inherits from another class, forming a chain of inheritance.
+Access Control: Inherited members of a base class are inherited with different access specifiers.
+In C++, public inheritance allows the derived class to access the public and protected members of the base class.

+Constructor and Destructor Behavior: In inherited classes, constructors and destructors are automatically invoked for the base class and derived class.
+The constructor of the base class is called first, followed by the constructor of the derived class.

 Conclusion: In this experiment, we successfully implemented and observed the behavior of the following types of inheritance in C++:
 Single Inheritance: A derived class inherits from one base class, allowing the reuse of functionality from the base class.